shazaaly/shazaly.github.io/README.md

   - Collaborating on open-source projects
   - Learning new technologies and frameworks

-<strong style="color: blue;">Below are links to some of my repositories where you can find my ALX projects alongside other personal projects.
+🟥<strong style="color: blue;">Below are links to some of my repositories where you can find my ALX projects alongside other personal projects.
 Dive into my journey as a software engineer, exploring everything from low-level programming to full-stack development.</strong>

 ![My Contributions](./github.PNG)